NilsForssen/Fogis2Calendar/README.md

 # Fogis2GoogleCalendar

+### About
-Python script to fetch data from fogis.se the common Swedish soccer administration system where referees and team leaders find their scheduled games
+Python script to fetch data from fogis.se the common Swedish soccer administration system where referees and team leaders find their scheduled games.